tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This armor was forged using dragon breath.
 You have resist 16+ to the attacks of dragons and related creatures.

 **Quirk:** Sneezes when anxious.

 ---

+#### Incense

+Heavy Armor

+_Recharge 11+:_ This armor’s ornate pauldrons contain censers (containers for burning incense).
+Until the end of the battle, each demon, devil, and undead that attempts to engage you must roll a normal save.
+On a failure, that creature can’t engage you.
+If you engage one of those creatures, it has no effect on it.

+**Quirk:** Always filling the air with incense.

+---